How to Keep Grill Grates Clean

 If there is any visible decay or the bristles are splitting or rusting—it’s time for a replacement.
 You can also perform a simple test, applying a moderate amount of pressure on the bristles with a pair of tweezers.
 If any bristles come out, it’s a sign that the bristles are weak.

 An alternative to the wire BBQ brush is a wooden scraper.
-These wooden BBQ cleaning tools can scrape food off the grill without the worry about bristles getting in your food.
-Deep grooves are burned into the wood to keep BBQ grates clean and your food safe.
+These wooden BBQ cleaning tools can scrape food off the grill grates without the worry about bristles getting in your food.
+Deep grooves are burned into the wood to keep grill grates clean and your food safe.

 Harding The Fireplace has over 4,500 square feet of retail showroom space devoted to fireplaces and BBQs.
 Our professional and dedicated sales staff will spend time learning what products will best fit your lifestyle and will answer any questions you may have.